justinthelaw/uds-rke2/README.md

 This Zarf package serves as an air-gapped production environment for deploying [UDS Core](https://github.com/defenseunicorns/uds-core), individual UDS Capabilities, and UDS capabilities aggregated (bundled) via the [UDS CLI](https://github.com/defenseunicorns/uds-cli).

+See the [UDS RKE2 Mermaid diagram](docs/DIAGRAM.md) for visual representations of the tech stack's components and order of operations.

 ## Pre-Requisites

 ### Deployment Target